-CBP's business requirements do not permit its private sector partners to retain or share the photos captured at the boarding gate (or at any other location using TVS); however, the enforcement of these business requirements is currently the sole responsibility of CBP.
+CBP has published a Privacy Impact Assessment report that outlines its efforts to protect data privacy, and any airport or airline implementing biometric air exit must agree to comply with CBP's business requirements.
+For example, CBP does not permit its private sector partners to retain or share the photos captured at the boarding gate (or at any other location using TVS); however, the enforcement of these business requirements is currently the sole responsibility of CBP.
 There is no present mechanism for the Port to enforce these business requirements.
-CBP has published a Privacy Impact Assessment report that outlines its efforts to protect data privacy.9